 Elevation Gain: 1500-1750 feet depending where you start

 You can start this route from either Tahoe Meadows or the Mount Rose Summit parking area.
 About 1 1/2 miles in from the start of the service road, you can descend into the woods, and bushwhack up to the ridge and head directly up to the summit.
 There is no defined trail, so you just have to follow the ridge as it goes up to meet the main Relay Ridge just south of the peak.
 This is difficult in snow, but far more straight-forward when the route is clear.
 If you ascend this way, and descend via the Relay Peak Service Road, the hike is closer to 8 miles.
-This is recommended if ascending via the steep east ridge.
+A loop is recommended if ascending via the steep east ridge.

 4) From Brockway Summit (California)